mill1000/midea-ac-py/README.md

 * Support for sleep, eco, boost (turbo), and away (freeze protection) presets.
 * Minimum and maximum target temperatures provided by the device.
 * Switch for device display<sup>1</sup>.
+* Device error codes as an attribute.
+* Selectable data format and scale for energy and power sensors.<sup>3</sup>
 * Advanced controls (when supported by the device):
   * Purifier (Ionizer/UV)
   * Device filter alert